MS-GEB/dendritic-surrogate/README.md

 # Dendritic Surrogate
-Dendritic voltage surrogate for training synaptic weights & ion channel conductances of biophysically detailed multi-compartment models.
+Dendritic voltage surrogate for training synaptic weights of biophysically detailed multi-compartment models.

 Code associated with the paper "Gan He, Mengdi Zhao, Tiejun Huang and Kai Du, (2025).
-Training biophysically detailed neurons and networks with a dendritic voltage surrogate" (soon on biorxiv when ready) for reproducing Figure 2 & 3.
+Training biophysically detailed neurons and networks with a dendritic voltage surrogate" (soon on biorxiv when ready) for reproducing Figure 2.

 ## Requirements
 Python==3.12 (tested version)\